Last updated on November 17, 2022 by Wandering our World

 What a volunteering experience in Palestine does is give a much better perspective of life in occupied Palestine, one that could not have been had from being a tourist.
 It makes you more interested in the country, the politics, and gives you the opportunity to directly speak and learn from Palestinians – an invaluable experience.

 There are many different volunteer opportunities in Palestine (which you’ll see further down), from working with NGOs on human right issues, to educating children, to protecting families and farmers from Israeli soldiers during olive-picking season.

-Al Rowward Center
+1. Al Rowward Center

 This cultural center based in Aida Refugee Camp, Bethlehem, gets local youth involved in theater productions, teaches them, runs media courses, vocational training, and much more.
 The aim, is to give some of Palestine’s most disadvantaged youth skills that will take them places.

-The Freedom Theatre
+2. The Freedom Theatre

 The theatre remains one of the only places for Palestinians to develop the arts in the north West Bank, and works with refugees to put on productions from around the world as well as ones that focus on the occupation of Palestine.
 They often take on volunteers who have skills in the arts.

 The Holy Land Trust, based out of Bethlehem, operates a summer volunteering programme called the ‘Palestine Summer Encounter’.

 This organization will pair you with local NGOs in the area, or have you helping out in the all-important olive harvest.
 On top of this they will sort out Arabic classes for you.
 You can find more information on their website.

 Ibdaa‘s mission is pretty clear – to create a positive and healthy atmosphere for children who live in Bethlehem’s Dhesiheh Refugee Camp.
 Something the children living under a brutal military occupation don’t have.